tobuya/tobuya/README.md

 - 🔭 I’m currently working on [Portfolio Projects](https://github.com/tobuya/personal_portfolio)

-- 👯 I want to collaborate on **JavaScript/TypeScript, React, and Ruby on Rails Projects.**
+- 👯 I want to collaborate on **JavaScript/TypeScript, React, Ruby on Rails, and Data Science Projects.**

 - 💬 Ask me about **Web Development and Data Analysis*.*